RosanaRufer/JavaScript-30-day-challenge/README.md

 * `splice(index, n, a1, a2...)` method removes n elements starting at index and adds a<sub>n</sub> elements.

 * `slice(start, endNotIncluded)` returns  from start to end, end not included.

+## Day 8 -

+* To start drawing on a canvas, first get the context.
+It could be 2D or 3D.